pelicanmapping/rocky/README.md

 Rocky is a 3D Geospatial Application Engine.<img align="right" width="200" alt="Screenshot 2023-02-22 124318" src="https://user-images.githubusercontent.com/326618/220712284-8a17d87a-431f-4966-a425-0f2628b23b40.png">

 Rocky will render an accurate 3D or 2D map with real geospatial imagery and elevation data.
-It supports thousands of map projections and many popular geodata formats including GeoTIFF, WMTS, WMS, and TMS.
+It supports thousands of map projections and many popular geodata sources including GeoTIFF, TMS, OpenStreetMap, WMTS, WMS, and Azure Maps.
 Rocky's data model is inspired by the osgEarth SDK, a 3D GIS toolkit created in 2008 and still in wide use today.

 This project is in its early stages so expect a lot of API and architectural changes before version 1.0.